-Merkel's deputy says she underestimated migrant integration challenge
+German vice chancellor: Merkel underestimated migrant integration challenge

 BERLIN German Vice Chancellor Sigmar Gabriel said in an interview on Saturday that Chancellor Angela Merkel's conservatives had "underestimated" the challenge of integrating a record migrant influx.

-Gabriel is also leader of the Social Democrats (SPD) - the junior coalition partner in Merkel's government - and his comments to broadcaster ZDF come as campaigning gets under way for a federal election next year.
+Gabriel is also leader of the Social Democrats (SPD) - the junior coalition partner in Merkel's government - and his comments come as campaigning gets under way for a federal election next year and for regional elections in Berlin and the eastern state of Mecklenburg-Vorpommern.

-More than a million migrants flocked to Germany from the Middle East, Africa and elsewhere last year.
-Concerns about how to integrate them all into German society and the labor market are now rife and support for the anti-immigrant Alternative for Germany (AfD) has grown.
+Hundreds of thousands of migrants flocked to Germany from the Middle East, Africa and elsewhere last year.
+Concerns about how to integrate them all into German society and the labor market are now rife and support for the anti-immigrant party Alternative for Germany (AfD) has grown.

-"I, we always said that it's inconceivable for Germany to take in a million people every year," Gabriel said in extracts of an interview released on Saturday.
+"I, we always said that it's inconceivable for Germany to take in a million people every year," Gabriel said in extracts of an interview with broadcaster ZDF released on Saturday.

-The IAB German labor office research institute says around 16,000 are still arriving each month, compared with more than 200,000 in November.
+The head of the Federal Office for Migration and Refugees told newspaper Bild am Sonntag that Germany took in less than one million migrants last year and said he expected a maximum of 300,000 refugees to arrive in Germany this year.

+At a separate news conference on Sunday, Gabriel said: "There is an upper limit to a country's integration ability."

+He said Germany had 300,000 new schoolchildren due to the migrant influx and added that the country could not manage to integrate so many into the school system every year because there would not be enough teachers.

-Gabriel also criticized Merkel's catchphrase "Wir schaffen das", meaning "We can do this", which she adopted during the migrant crisis last summer and has repeatedly used since.
+In the ZDF interview, Gabriel also criticized Merkel's catchphrase "Wir schaffen das", meaning "We can do this", which she adopted during the migrant crisis last summer and has repeatedly used since.

 Merkel used the phrase at a news conference she held in late July after a spate of attacks on civilians in Germany, including two claimed by Islamic State, that have put her open-door migrant policy in the spotlight.
 Her popularity has slipped since those attacks.